A scalable control design for grid-forming inverters in microgrids: Case studies

 \subsection{Numerical \ilc{simulations}}

 In this section we verify the passivity approach to grid-forming converter design via \icl{simulations conducted using Simscape Power Systems}.
 The simulation model is detailed and realistic, and includes the PWM switching of the inverters and the DC-side dynamics, switching transients, etc. We consider a four-bus test network with two converter and load buses as shown in Fig.~\ref{fig:testnet}.
-The network parameters \jjww{are given} in Table \ref{tab:params}. \jjww{For convenience \ilc{identical inverters are used in the simulation model.} The proposed controller has the design specifications given in Table \ref{paramsCtrl} and is compared to other control schemes as in \jjww{Table \ref{tab:analyticalparams}}, where the inverter filter parameters are also presented.} Our case study is comprised of \jwww{two} parts: firstly, a comparison of the transient response to a load change \il{with} existing alternatives, namely frequency, angle droop and matching control schemes; secondly, \jjww{a demonstration of plug-and-play operation}.
+The network parameters \jjww{are given} in Table~\ref{tab:params}. \jjww{For convenience \ilc{identical inverters are used in the simulation model.} \kl{The proposed {state feedback} and $H_\infty$/passivity \jwr{controllers} have the design specifications given in Table~\ref{paramsCtrl} and Table~\ref{tab:paramsCtrl_Hinf} respectively;} and \jdwr{are} compared to other control schemes as in {Table~\ref{tab:analyticalparams}}, where the inverter filter parameters are also presented.}

+The static loads are modeled as constant impedance, while the switched loads are modelled as part (half) constant power, part constant impedance.
+Our case study is comprised of \jwww{two} parts: firstly, a comparison of the transient response to a load change \il{with} existing alternatives, namely frequency, angle droop, and matching control schemes; secondly, \jjww{a demonstration of plug-and-play operation}.